Heat Press

 Procedures

-Procedure for Sublimation Transfer to Polyester Fabric
+Sublimation Transfer to Polyester Fabric

 1. Print the sublimation design using sublimation ink and transfer paper.
 Remember to mirror the design so that it will be correctly positioned on the plate when transferred.